List of Cthulhu Mythos books: Zanthu Tablets

 The Zanthu Tablets first appeared in "The Dweller in the Tomb" (1971), by Lin Carter.
 The centerpiece of the story is the discovery of the tablets, which are an important part of Carter's Xothic legend cycle.

-The tablets themselves are 12 engraved pieces of black jade inscribed by Zanthu, a wizard and high priest of Ythogtha.
-They are written in a hieratic form of Naacal, the language of the sunken continent of Mu.
+The tablets themselves are described as 12 engraved pieces of black jade inscribed by the fictional author Zanthu, a wizard and high priest of Ythogtha.
+They are written in a hieratic form of Naacal, the language of the fictional sunken continent of Mu.
 The tablets reveal a partial history of Mu, describing Zanthu's struggle against the rising cult of Ghatanothoa and his own religion's lamented decline.
 He also describes his failed attempt to release the god Ythogtha from its prison.
 Upon witnessing three black, beaked, slimy heads, "vaster than any mountain", rising from a gorge, he flees in terror when he realizes that they are merely the god's fingertips.
 According to Zanthu, he and some of his people escaped the destruction of Mu, which was sunk by the wrath of the Elder Gods.

+The character Harold Hadley Copeland published a brochure entitled The Zanthu Tablets: A Conjectural Translation in 1916 of the lore timeline.
+He made the rough translation using a key borrowed from the estate of another character, Colonel Churchward, the last qualified translator of ancient Naacal, and heavily edited it out of a concern for "public sanity".
+The controversial brochure was later denounced by the academic community and was suppressed by the authorities.
+Published versions Copeland's later manuscripts have not appeared in any Cthulhu Mythos stories.
+According to current lore, ten years after the publication of the brochure, Copeland died in an asylum.

-In 1913, guided by the Ponape Script, Harold Hadley Copeland led an expedition into Indochina to locate the plateau of Tsang and to find the tomb of Zanthu.
+The following backstory is provided for how Copeland found the tablets.
+In 1913 of the lore timeline, guided by the Ponape Script, the character Copeland led an expedition into Indochina to locate the plateau of Tsang and to find the tomb of Zanthu.
 After the other members of the expedition died or deserted him, Copeland pressed on, eventually reaching his goal.
 Opening the tomb, he was horrified to discover that the mummified face of Zanthu resembled his own.
 Later wandering into a Mongolian outpost, a starving and raving Copeland was the only survivor of the expedition.

-Copeland published a brochure entitled The Zanthu Tablets: A Conjectural Translation in 1916.
-He made the rough translation using a key borrowed from the estate of Colonel Churchward, the last qualified translator of ancient Naacal, and heavily edited it out of a concern for "public sanity".
-The controversial brochure was later denounced by the academic community and was suppressed by the authorities.
-Copeland's later manuscripts were never published.
-Ten years after the publication of the brochure, Copeland died in an asylum.

 Carter's story "The Thing in the Pit" in his Lost Worlds purports to be a translation from the Zanthu Tablets.

 Zhou Texts

-An ancient manuscript found in Asia, written circa in 1100 BC during Zhou dynasty.
+A fictional ancient manuscript found in Asia, written during Zhou dynasty, circa in 1100 BC of the lore timeline.
 It contains the rituals to summon the Great Old One Kassogtha.